 A lot of readers can argue with the author that people who don’t care can never become anything but miserable losers.
 Well, Manson has a lot of examples to dismantle those claims.
 How to master the “i-don’t-give-an-F” attitude and what this art is all about?

-Laconism, clear and simple statements, unorthodox view on self-development, interesting stories and examples.
+Laconism, clear and straightforward statements, a different view on self-development, interesting stories and examples.

-It would hardly be anything new for you, if you’re familiar with self-help books.
+It will hardly be anything new for you if you’re familiar with self-help books.

-This is a very sincere book with an occasional and artistic use of strong language.
+That is an authentic book with occasional and artistic use of strong language.
 The author is definitely in touch with reality, dislikes illusions and has no intention of creating any.
 He accepts this life and enjoys it whatever form it takes.

-This valuable book teaches you responsibility, how to achieve a sensible perception of who you are and how to stop being afraid of pain, losses and suffering.
-It is a part of our lives, so stop fixating on bad things and go fight them instead.
-Our existence is limited in time so Mark Manson suggests we better concentrate on what really matters.
+This valuable book teaches you responsibility, how to achieve a sensible perception of who you are and how to stop being afraid of pain, losses, and suffering.
+It is a part of our lives, so stop fixating on bad things and fight them instead.
+Our existence is limited in time, so Mark Manson suggests we better concentrate on what matters.

 Idea № 1.
 Achievements are impossible with no negative experience

-All kinds of negative events, experiences and emotions seem almost catastrophic for most people these days.
-We are ready to spend weeks complaining how that cab driver was one minute late, or how that lady in the grocery store gave us an irritated look along with the change, how one of our colleagues made a mistake, while we lose focus on some really important things.
+All kinds of adverse events, experiences and emotions seem almost catastrophic for most people these days.
+We are ready to spend weeks complaining how that cab driver was one minute late, or how that lady in the grocery store gave us an irritated look along with the change, how one of our colleagues made a mistake, while we lose focus on some essential things.

 We perceive any misfortune like it’s a cosmical injustice.
 That is because we think only losers, who are unable to control their lives, can be misfortunate and make mistakes.

-As a result of ads imprinting certain images in our society and by virtue of positive thinking advocacy, the majority of people have their self esteem set too high.
+As a result of ads imprinting cliches in our society and under positive thinking advocacy, the majority of people have their self-esteem set too high.

-And we are in fear of anything that can ruin that self esteem.
-We run from decisions, lose initiative and surround ourselves with illusions.
-Even if we try and make steps forward we back away at the first sight of trouble and discomfort.
+And we are in fear of anything that can ruin that self-esteem.
+We run from decisions, lose initiative and surround ourselves with illusions even if we try and make steps forward we back away at first sight of trouble and discomfort.
 Such fear suffocates and enslaves us.

-“Don’t try”, reads a gravestone of Charles Bukowski, a prominent writer.
-Manson mentions this fact in the beginning of his book.
+“Don’t try,” reads a gravestone of Charles Bukowski, a prominent writer.
+Manson mentions this fact at the beginning of his book.
 “Don’t try to escape from death” is not the only idea behind those words.
-Manson also understands it as “don’t try but actually do something”.
+Manson also understands it as “don’t try but do something.”

 Bukowski’s road to fame was not exactly smooth.
 For many years he worked as a fill-in letter carrier for the United States Post Office Department, but continued mailing his works to publishers.
 Nobody wanted to publish his works and replies often contained a rich choice of mean words and insults for him.
 His novels were considered horrible, ridiculous and disgusting.
 Bukowski drank a lot and was depressed off and on for years, but he never stopped, never gave up.
 Only by the age of 50 the skies turned blue for him.
 It started with a publication by a small indie publisher and a modest fee, but lead to a triumph.
 His novels and poems were selling out.
 More than anybody on planet Earth, Bukowski was in disbelief of his own success.
 Alcohol, women and depression remained parts of his life.
 He didn’t change, but he knew how to accept and be at peace with himself.
 And if he hadn’t been able to accept all the negative experiences, we might have never heard about a writer and poet Charles Bukowski.

 Idea № 2.
-A pain is a signal and it makes you learn
+Pain is a signal, and it makes you learn

-Pain is always a significant part of the learning process for a child.
-A child quickly learns not to touch a hot pan, not to lick metal parts out in the cold winter day, not to bite on a shiny chilli pepper.
+Suffering is always a significant part of the learning process for a child.
+A child quickly learns not to touch a hot pan, not to lick metal parts out in the cold winter day, not to bite on a shiny chilly pepper.
 That is what forms a vision of life and a basic understanding of what one should and should not do.

 Humans as biological species barely distinguish between physical and emotional pain.
-We simply tend to blame people who hurt us.
-That happens because we lack understanding of the nature of emotional pain.
+We tend to blame people who hurt us.
+That happens because we lack understanding of the nature of emotional distress.
 Why it occurs?
 Where it comes from?
-Yes, sometimes people can be truly unjust and hurt us for no reason at all, but we miss the whole point.
-It doesn’t matter who is guilty, but who is responsible and in your life it is always you.
+Yes, sometimes people can be genuinely unjust and hurt us for no reason at all, but we miss the whole point.
+It doesn’t matter who is guilty, but who is responsible and in your life, it is always you.
 So it is your responsibility to decide what to do with the pain.
-Submit to it and fall prey to misery it brings or learn from it and rise again.
+Submit to it and fall prey to the misery it brings or learn from it and rise again.

 Mark Manson brings up a period of his life as an example.
 The episode when his girl left him.
 He couldn’t even believe they broke up and his pain was horrible.
-He was not only begging her to comeback but also harassing with threats, pleas and accusations.
-He broke bad and started drowning himself in alcohol, self pity and occasional one-night-stands.
-It took him a year to come to realization of his mistakes and weak spots.
+He was not only begging her to come back but also harassing with threats, pleas, and accusations.
+He started drowning himself in alcohol, self-pity, and occasional one-night-stands.
+It took him a year to come to the realization of his mistakes and weak spots.
 Looking back one day he finally saw how ignorant and egotistic and sometimes even cold-hearted he was.
 It all helped him to take a better look at himself and avoid the same behavioral patterns in the future.
-We cannot change others’ behavior but we can reinvent and change ours through a painful lesson.
+We cannot change others’ behavior, but we can reinvent and change ours through a painful lesson.
 In a lot of ways, that lesson he had in the past is why he lives a happy married life today.

 Idea № 3.
 Happiness is never granted and requires struggle

-According to Manson most people want a nice house by the seaside, millions on their bank accounts, a life of earthly joys and pleasures all day.
+According to Manson, most people want a lovely house by the seaside, millions on their bank accounts, a life of earthly joys and pleasures all day.

 Some people dream of financial independence and their own business.
-But are they ready to spend those first few years breaking their back 24/7 to finally come to success?
-You want to look good but you don’t even sweat it?
-You wish for love, trust, partnership and passionate sex all in one?
-Then what about collisions, arguments, worries and solicitudes of relationships?
+But are they ready to spend those first few years breaking their back 24/7 to come to success finally?
+You want to look good, but you don’t even sweat it?
+You wish for love, trust, partnership, and passionate sex all in one?
+Then what about collisions, arguments, worries, and anxieties of relationships?
 Will you overcome it all?
 Are you willing to?
-Happiness is in the struggle rather than in the end result.
+Happiness is in the struggle rather than in the result.

 Manson remembers his pal Jimmy, who used to exude self-content everywhere he went.
 However, all his efforts were put to cadge money from his friends.
-These money were about to help him open his business, or start a charity fund, or promote a prominent project, but in reality he was just a loafer and nothing more.
-He lead a life of an easy-rider and lived off his parents and kind hearted friends.
-None of his projects came to life, he haven’t even got a proper education, but his self-content was impenetrable.
-The worst part was that Jimmy was unbelievably confident in considering himself a special, talented person who not only deserves credit and immediate success but will certainly get it one day.
-He believed that wealth and success will come his way with the help of kind people surrounding him.
+This money was about to help him open his business, or start a charity fund, or promote a prominent project, but in reality, he was just a loather and nothing more.
+He leads a life of an easy-rider and lived off his parents and kind-hearted friends.
+None of his projects came to life, he hasn’t even got a proper education, but his self-content was impenetrable.
+The worst part was that Jimmy was unbelievably confident in considering himself a unique, talented person who not only deserves credit and immediate success but will undoubtedly get it one day.
+He believed that wealth and prosperity would come his way with the help of the kind people surrounding him.

-Such delusional thinking combined with extreme self confidence can be contagious and inspirational at first.
-So happened to his friends and relatives, who believed his intentions and supported his projects.
-Gradually, numbers of supporters around him started to grow thin and his life started collapsing.
+Such delusional thinking combined with extreme self-confidence can be contagious and inspirational at first.
+So happened to Manson’s friends and relatives, who believed his intentions and supported his projects.
+Gradually, the number of supporters around him started to grow thin, and his life started collapsing.
 He wanted to get a free ride and put no effort of his own.
-Eventually, people started to realise what kind of person he was, but he refused to believe and take it serious.
-Anyone who was sceptical of him, Jimmy considered a narrow-minded person, a bigot or just envious.
+Eventually, people began to realize what kind of person he was, but he refused to believe and take it seriously.
+Anyone skeptical of him, Jimmy considered a narrow-minded person, a bigot or just envious.
 Jimmy was weak and preferred lying to himself instead of facing the truth.

 GRIN tech’s side note: story reminds a Dunning–Kruger effect (in nutshell its about low-ability people cannot objectively evaluate their actual competence or incompetence)

-There was a trend in psychology in 1960s, which suggested that each and every person is special.
-Manson considers this to be nothing but a lie, because if everyone is special the very term becomes meaningless.
+There was a trend in psychology in the 1960s, which suggested that every person is unique.
+Manson considers this to be nothing but a lie because if everyone is unique the very term becomes meaningless.
 If you adopt the idea that you’re special by default, you automatically contaminate yourself with hopes for effortless success.
-In the end, nothing but painful awakening from illusions coupled with depression await you.
+In the end, nothing but painful awakening from illusions coupled with depression awaits you.
 Expectations too high rarely match reality.

-It’s similar with our emotions.
+It’s similar to our emotions.
 It is worth remembering that generations of people shed their tears for the same reasons as we do now.

 The art of healthy indifference is also in not getting fixated on your exceptional nature.

-Manson states that those ideas started in 1960s are all seeds of plain narcissism.
+Manson states that those ideas started in the 1960s are all seeds of everyday narcissism.
 Stop perceiving yourself as a genius, a rising star or — in the opposite case — a victim of circumstances.
-Otherwise you remain entrapped in a bad position and the only perspective you can get is that the world owes you something.
+Otherwise, you remain entrapped in a wrong position, and the only perspective you can get is that the world owes you something.
 Perceive yourself as a friend, a relative, a willing student, a partner and remember nobody owes you anything.